bingosoft/swift/URLImageView/README.md

 - Save already loaded images in `NSCache`.
 - Persist already loaded images in app caches directory and restore it back after app relaunch
 - Ability to set placeholder while image is loading
-- Create only one network request when eventually trying to load 1000 images with the same URL at the same time.
-Other copies are waiting the result
+- Create only one network request when trying to load 1000 images with the same URL at the same time.
+Other copies are waiting the network request result

 ### How to use
 ```swift